Let’s face it:

 I have since moved on and beyond this exact setup, but I still support this 100%.
 The setup I use now is far more complicated and costs a bit more to set up, as it integrates directly into our X32 Rack monitor board.

 In order to implement this setup, here’s what you’ll need:

-- Laptop – It’s pretty obvious, but MacBook Pro’s are pretty much standard
+- Laptop – It’s pretty obvious, but MacBook Pro’s are pretty much the standard.

 - In-Ear Monitors – Shure SE315s are still my go-to for live performance.
 For more information, read up on in-ear monitors.

-- Digital Audio Workstation – Ableton Live generally works best for playback rigs
+- Digital Audio Workstation – Ableton Live works best for playback rigs.

 - Two TRS Cables

 It has come to my attention recently from a user in the comments that

 The best feature?
 You can connect two laptops, both running the same Ableton session, to the interface and sync them.
 In the event of one failing or skipping, the PlayAudio12 switches to the other computer seamlessly.
 This is similar to the Radial SW8, but is far cheaper and easier to use.

 The above setup using the MOTU UltraLite will only render four stereo channels of backing tracks, but you can have up to five stereo outs with the PlayAudio12.